-- per descriptor (approximately 150 words each) - per artefact covering multiple descriptors (approximately 350 words) - per evidence set covering multiple artefacts and descriptors (approximately 600 words) - Annotations are limited to no more than 7,500 words in total for the Stage 1 application.
+- per descriptor (approximately 150 words each) - per artefact covering multiple descriptors (approximately 350 words) - per evidence set covering multiple artefacts and descriptors (approximately 600 words) - a single statement 7,500 words. - Annotations are limited to no more than 7,500 words in total for the Stage 1 application.